sarahforzley/universal-docs/automation/schedules.md

 ## Run As

-You can define which user to run the schedule as by using the Run As selector in the UI.
+You can define as which user to run the schedule by using the Run As selector in the UI.
 The Run As selector contains a list of PSCredential [variables](../platform/variables.md) you have defined.
-You will need to define a PSCredential variable before the Run As selector is visible.
-By default, scheduled jobs will run under the credentials of the user that is running PowerShell Universal.
+You need to define a PSCredential variable before the Run As selector is visible.
+By default, scheduled jobs run under the credentials of the user that is running PowerShell Universal.

 You can define a Run As user in a script by using the `-Credential` parameter.
 The value should be the name of the variable that contains your credential.